 As part of its engagement, Pearl Meyer was requested by the Compensation Committee to develop a comparative group of companies and to perform analyses of competitive performance and compensation levels for that group.
 Pearl Meyer ultimately developed recommendations that were presented to the Compensation Committee for its consideration.
-Following an active dialogue with Pearl Meyer, the Compensation Committee recommended that the Board of Directors approve the recommendations of Pearl Meyer at the July 2019 Compensation Committee meeting.
+Following an active dialogue with Pearl Meyer, the Compensation Committee approved the recommendations of Pearl Meyer at its May 14, 2020 and December 16, 2020 meeting to change its peer group, based primarily on the changed size of the company from the prior year.